 As the court noted, Ms. Aldrich’s case wasn’t really about Florida law, though the lack of a residuary clause or similar language in a California will would likely lead to the same result.
 Her story is just one example of the pitfalls of using a laptop instead of a lawyer for your estate planning needs.
 There are many more estate planning nuances that individuals fail to consider, are unaware of, and that may not be addressed in online forms.
 Remember, you can’t call a lawyer to fix things after you’re gone.

-Yee Law Group, PC: Sacramento/Roseville Estate Planning Lawyers
+Yee Law Group Inc.: Sacramento/Roseville Estate Planning Lawyers